strathausen/vimify/README.markdown

     vimify 'x = (y) -> y', 'coffee', (err, style, html) -> console.log 'the css', style
       console.log 'the markup', html

+## todo

+Make the code nicer!
+Use spawn or something to avoid using temporary files.
+The html parsing is a little bit ugly.
+All this is just a quick prototype.
+Add more detailed tests.

 ## author